chrisobs13/blog/source/_posts/2013-09-23-a-simple-api-proxy-written-in-go.markdown

 categories: go apis rails
 ---

+# UPATE: see ["A proper API proxy written in Go"][newpost] for a better solution to this problem.

 ### The problem:

 Have you ever written a javascript app that needed to consume an API?
 What if the API requires you to pass your api key along in the query params?
 How do you hide your key?